Group and Division Applicability

 Linguistics 312 - Topics in Linguistic Analysis - Syllabus (PDF)

 Full course for one semester.
 An opportunity to pursue intensive readings in specialized topics pertaining to formal linguistic theory and research methods.
 Building on analytical skills learned in Linguistics 211, this course invites students to explore a chosen topic in phonetics, phonology, morphology, syntax, semantics, typology, or interfaces between these, by discussing current and seminal literature and engaging in original research.
 Choice of topic varies from year to year.
 May be repeated for credit with consent of the instructor.
 Prerequisite: Linguistics 211 or equivalent, or consent of the instructor.
 Conference.
+Not offered 2014-15.

 Linguistics 313 - Topics in Language and Society - Syllabus (PDF)

 Full course for one semester.
 This course is an opportunity for students to pursue intensive reading and research on a specialized topic in sociolinguistics, language and identity, or language contact and change.
 The course builds on concepts from Linguistics 211 and 212, asking students to incorporate theoretical readings and sociolinguistic field methods in designing and implementing an individual research project.
 Choice of topic varies from year to year.
 May be repeated for credit with the consent of the instructor.
 Prerequisite: Linguistics 212 or equivalent, or consent of the instructor.
 Conference.
+Not offered 2014-15.

 Linguistics 320 - Phonetics - Syllabus (PDF)